How is Zeffy free?

 137. Reach out to lapsed donors

-Regardless of the reason why some donors lapse, a nonprofit should consider re-engaging them.
+Regardless of the reason why some donors lapse, a charity should consider re-engaging them.
 Why?
-Well, they were once interested in donating their time, energy, and money to your cause.
+They were once interested in donating their time, energy, and money to your cause.
 So, with the right messaging, they might just be convinced to give again.

 138. Community clean-up